adelarsq/yavdb/README.md

+# yavdb

-This is a way to integrate Vim with the JVM's debugger, jdb.
-It was originally yavdb, modified to work for a Scala project.
-Maybe someone else will find it useful
+yavdb modified to work for a Scala project.

-Video of it being used: http://www.youtube.com/watch?v=COyzt0DvCZY

-Script Requirements:
+## Usage

+See it in use: [video](http://www.youtube.com/watch?v=COyzt0DvCZY)

+## Requirements

--VIM compiled with Signs, Client-Server, and Python support.
+- VIM compiled with Signs, Client-Server, and Python support.
--Python 2.5
+- Python 2.5
--An operating system with support for named pipes -NERDTree
+- An operating system with support for named pipes

-Using JVDB:
+- NERDTree

+## Use

-    jvdb [-c classpath] [-n servername] [-s sourcedirs] <classname> "<breakpoint>"
+    yavdb [-c classpath] [-n servername] [-s sourcedirs] <classname> "<breakpoint>"

-Example:
+- -c: path for compiled classes
+- -n: vim servername
+- -s: path for source classes

+example:

     jvdb -c "/home/vmarquez/project/bin" -s "src:test" com.myproject.TestClass "stop in com.myproject.TestClass$.main"

+## Key mapping

-VIM will have the following key mappings set:
+Vim will have the following key mappings set:

-<F5> Continue Execution
+- <F5> Continue Execution
-<F7> Step Into a Function
+- <F7> Step Into a Function
-<F8> Next Instruction
+- <F8> Next Instruction

-TODO:  I'd like to use NERDTree to display locals for each stack printed out.
-If I can find out how to hook into opening a 'dir' from NERDTree, I can do more with dumping complex objects out.